-- Take a Public Ferry to surrounding Islands; visit and enjoy the easy walk to the top of Rangitoto Island a now dormant volcano, or drop into the trendy Waiheke Island, at Waiheke you can enjoy the excellent white sand beaches relax in a cafe or visit one of the many Waiheke Boutique Wineries; Sun, Sea, Good food and Wine a wonderful relaxing day out for all.
+- Take a Public Ferry to nearby Islands visit and enjoy the easy walk to the top of Rangitoto Island a now dormant volcano, or drop into the trendy Waiheke Island, at Waiheke you can enjoy the excellent white sand beaches relax in a cafe or visit one of the many Waiheke Boutique Wineries; Sun, Sea, Good food and Wine a wonderfully relaxing day out for all.
 For more information on the ferry sailing times and costs, check out these websites… www.fullers.co.nz or www.360discovery.co.nz

 - Dangerous tidal rips along this coast are legendary.
 A sensible level of caution with a high level of swimming experience is required if you plan to surf or swim outside of the patrolled areas’.

 - Auckland Bridge Climb Climb the harbour bridge a unique activity not too many people have the opportunity to climb the Auckland Harbour Bridge – legally, so don’t miss your chance to experience the Auckland Bridge Climb.